Supporting patients and families

-During this time, we understand how difficult it is to be unable to visit loved ones in hospital and the significant impact that this can have.
-Our Family Liaison Service is here to help you keep in touch throughout the COVID-19 pandemic, and can provide support to our patients, their relatives and carers in a number of ways.
+We understand the significant impact that being unable to visit loved ones can have.
+Our staff will help you keep in touch throughout the COVID-19 pandemic, and can provide support to our patients, their relatives and carers in a number of ways.

 Messages can be relayed between patients and your loved ones.
 For those at home, a message template to be shared can be downloaded at the bottom of this page and emailed to our team.
 If patients want to relay messages to their loved ones, we can help support them with this.

 If you would like to add a scanned photograph or maybe a younger relative’s drawing to send to your loved one, please add as an attachment to the email and we will be happy to laminate them and deliver them to your relative.
 We please ask you to limit this to a maximum of two attachments.

 For infection control purposes, the only personal property that can be received in to the organisation are:

 - Mobile phones